kashaf12/OLO/functions/README.md

 - Automatic user document creation upon sign-up
 - Image resizing for uploaded photos
 - Utility functions for path matching and metadata conversion
+- Processing and validation of new ad listings

 ## Project Structure